 To ensure that our conclusions are not driven by arbitrary functional form or sample construction decisions, we explore a variety of robustness checks in Table A8.
 Our findings are qualitatively unchanged when adjusting the bandwidth from 1.5 years to 2.5 years as well as incorporating triangular weights with our main bandwidth of 2 years.
+The results are similarly robust to fully interacting the random forest predictions with age and jointly with the discontinuity and age.
+While less well-powered, our results are also robust if we use the covariates entering the random forest in a standard regression to generate the instruments (i.e. removing the non-linear elements).

-In addition, as described in Caetano, Caetano, and Escanciano (2022), identification in this setting requires assuming treatment effect homogeneity conditional on the complier population generated from our vector of interacted probabilities.
+In addition, as described in Caetano et al. (2023), identification in this setting requires assuming treatment effect homogeneity conditional on the complier population generated from our vector of interacted probabilities.
 For example, we assume that those tried in juvenile court and not convicted are expected to have the same treatment effect, regardless of whether some may be more likely to be convicted in an adult court than others.
 This is a strong assumption which warrants careful consideration.